Worst

-come from swimmers, who live in constant fear of experiencing their worst
+from swimmers, who live in constant fear of experiencing their worst open-water

-we evolved to live comfortably on land.
-From losing a pair of goggles at the
+evolved to live comfortably on land.
+From losing a pair of goggles at the start

-start of a race to experiencing a debilitating cramp in deep water, swimmers
+of a race to experiencing a debilitating cramp in deep water, swimmers have it

-water Worst Case Scenarios, and how you can prevent them from
+Worst Case Scenarios, and how you can prevent them from occurring

 1. Losing your goggles

-into the water at the sound of a starting gun to have your goggles snap off.
+water at the sound of a starting gun to have your goggles snap off.
+Its

-Its happened to the best of us, and although its rare, it can be
+happened to the best of us, and although its rare, it can be the

 lenses if you wear them).

-the night before your race.
-Pull the straps gently and look for small
+night before your race.
+Pull the straps gently and look for small tears and

-tears and ripples that indicate wear and tear, especially at the clips where
+ripples that indicate wear and tear, especially at the clips where the straps

-shiny and new while showing signs of deterioration at the seams and buckles
+and new while showing signs of deterioration at the seams and buckles near the

-near the eyepiece.
-If so, get another pair of goggles and adjust them before
+eyepiece.
+If so, get another pair of goggles and adjust them before you go to

-you go to sleep; the following race-day morning will be hectic and
+sleep; the following race-day morning will be hectic and nerve-wracking, so you

-all add to the elements that can cause a strap to break, so take care to keep
+to the elements that can cause a strap to break, so take care to keep your

-swimmers bringing a spare pair of goggles with them during a race (around their
+bringing a spare pair of goggles with them during a race (around their neck,

-neck, wedged into their swimsuits, or even tied around their ankles!).
-While
+wedged into their swimsuits, or even tied around their ankles!).
+While this is

 unnecessary and cumbersome.
 Goggles around your neck are dangerous (choking